vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 KV 464, PC 216-219.
 Viraprati padā-same as Balipratipadā above p.
 201–203.
 Virarrata-on 9th tithi a person should observe ekabhakta, treat

-to dinner maidens and donate a golden jar, two garments and gold; for a year ( on each 9th dinner to maidens ); in each life he becomes handsome and is not subdued by enemies and reaches Siva's capital; the deity appears to be Śiva or Umā or both; Mat.
+to dinner maidens and donate a golden jar, two garments and gold; for a year ( on each 9th dinner to maidens ); in each life he becomes handsome and is not subdued by enemies and reaches Śiva's capital; the deity appears to be Śiva or Umā or both; Mat.
 101. 27–28 q. by KKV 443, HV

 I. 958 (from Pad.), VKK 41.
 Virāsana—a posture required in all Kr̥cchras; HV I. 322 ( quot